Head Coach – Andy Sheib

 Assistant Coach – Chad Bailey

-Coach Bailey has just finished his third season with the Arizona State Sun Devils ACHA D1 hockey program, where he was the Associate Head Coach and Assistant GM.
+Coach Bailey joined the Hawks staff last year as well, after completing his third season with the Arizona State Sun Devils ACHA D1 hockey program, where he was the Associate Head Coach and Assistant GM.
 In his first season with the Sun Devils, he helped lead the team to a national tournament appearance and finish the season ranked 10th in the country.
 In his second season, the team ended the year ranked 25th in the country.

 Prior to working with ASU, he coached the DYHA Jr Sun Devils youth hockey program.
 Bailey has coached players who have played for team USA in the World University Games, NCAA D1, and some who have gone on to play professional hockey in Europe.